mahdyaslami/simple-pluginable/README.md

 Installer(`installer.php`) of packages will update project workspace.

 Pluginable prevents a plugins from being installed twice and after installing all the plugins, they save them in the plugins.json file in the project root directory.

+## How create a plugin?

+It's simple. you need to only create your package and we prepare some options that helps you to install your workspace.

+### Installer

+Create `install.php` file on route of your package (prevent using it on `composer.json->autoload`).